Skip to main content

 These adverse events can be minimised with actions such as patient education and using pre-treatment medication2

-When prescribing ZYNLONTA, please ensure that you share the Patient Alert Card with your patients
+When prescribing ZYNLONTA, please ensure that you share the Patient Card (risk minimisation material) with your patients

 Management of photosensitivity and cutaneous reactions